apache/sling-site/src/main/jbake/content/documentation/bundles/sling-health-check-tool-deprecated.md

 By default the HC servlet sends the CORS header `Access-Control-Allow-Origin: *` to allow for client-side browser integrations.
 The behaviour can be configured using the OSGi config property `cors.accessControlAllowOrigin` (a blank value disables the header).

-## Health Checks as server-side JUnit tests
-The `org.apache.sling.hc.junit.bridge` bundle makes selected Health Checks available as server-side JUnit tests.

-It requires the `org.apache.sling.junit.core bundle` which provides the server-side JUnit tests infrastructure.

-The idea is to implement the smoke tests of your system, for example, as health checks.
-You can then run them as part of integration testing, using the  [Sling Testing Tools](/documentation/development/sling-testing-tools.html)
-remote testing utilities, and also as plain Health Checks for monitoring or troubleshooting Sling instances.

-To use this module, configure sets of tags at `/system/console/configMgr/org.apache.sling.hc.junitbridge.HealthCheckTestsProvider` using the standard `includeThisTag,-omitThatTag` syntax, and JUnit tests will be available at /system/sling/junit/HealthChecks.html to run the corresponding Health Checks.